 In 1989 Chris was approached by the Consortium for Learning Difficulties in London to write a "do-it-yourself manual" on how to make six stories.
 This was published and went into re-print but later research found that only two per cent of the teachers questioned had had the time or, in some cases, the skills, to make up the stories.

 So, in 1993 Chris established the charity to supply the books ready made and at an affordable price.

 Since then Bag Books has been producing a growing range of multi-sensory books.
 Initially, they were written just for children, but today there are multi-sensory books which are age appropriate for everyone, from youngsters to older adults.

 Originally the page-cards were supplied in heavy duty calico bags so the name was obvious.
 The logo was developed in the style of a Makaton symbol, but the page-cards were not sufficiently protected and we progressed to sending them out in cardboard boxes but by that stage the name and logo had become well known in the field so we decided to keep them.

-Dean Casswell took over from Chris when she retired in 2008 and he was appointed as our first Chief Executive.
-We moved from two small charity shops in Fulham to a much larger craft workshop in Vauxhall later that year.
-Since then the number of participants in our storytelling sessions has quadrupled and our work has been recognised with several awards.
-Dean retired in 2019 and has been replaced by Lucy Barrett.
+Chris Fuller retired in 2008 with Dean Casswell taking over as Bag Books' first Chief Executive.
+2008 also saw move from Fulham into larger premises based in Vauxhall later that year.
+Over the last 12 years the number of participants in our storytelling sessions has quadrupled and our work has been recognised with several awards.
+Dean retired in 2019 and was replaced by Lucy Barrett.